mukul-rathi/old-personal-website/posts/demystifying-deep-learning/convolutional-neural-network-from-scratch/index.md

 ## Motivation for a specialised architecture

-Recall in our [feedforward neural network post]({% post_url 2018-08-29-FeedForwardNeuralNet %}){:target="_blank"} that the weight matrices for layer $$l$$ were stored in a $$n_l$$ x $$n_{l-1}$$ matrix.
+Recall in our [feedforward neural network post](/demystifying-deep-learning/feed-forward-neural-network/) that the weight matrices for layer $$l$$ were stored in a $$n_l$$ x $$n_{l-1}$$ matrix.
 Therefore, the number of parameters in the first layer of the network is determined by $$n_0$$ the number of features in layer 0 (the input layer).

-Images are stored in a large multidimensional array of pixels, whose dimensions are (widthxheight) for greyscale and (widthxheightx3) array for RGB images.
-So consider a small 256x256 RGB image - this results in 256*256*3= 196608 pixels!
+Images are stored in a large multidimensional array of pixels, whose dimensions are *(width x height)* for greyscale and *(width x height x 3)* array for RGB images.
+So consider a small 256x256 RGB image - this results in 256x256x3= **196608 pixels**!
 Each pixel is an input feature, which means that even if we only have 128 units in the first layer, the number of parameters in our weight matrix is 128*196608 = 25 million weights!

 Given that most images are much more high-res than 256x256, the number of input features will increase dramatically - for a 1024x1024 RGB image the number of pixels increases by a factor of 16.